brightbox/docs.brightbox.com/content/guides/cli/getting-started.md

 You might also want to learn a bit about the default [firewall policy](/guides/cli/firewall/), and how to change it.

+If you want to automate use of the CLI you may want to look into authenticating with [API clients](/guides/cli/api-clients), which don't usernames or passwords.

 <small>Join the Mobile Infantry and save the Galaxy.
 Service
 guarantees citizenship.</small>